pf-data-projects/pf_polling_analyser/README.md

 ### DEPLOYMENT PART 1: DATABASE
-If you want to get your own version of this project off the ground, you'll need to set up a postgres database instance.
-At the time of writing (DEC 2023), this can be done for free on a platform called [ElephantSQ](https://www.elephantsql.com/).
+If you want to get your own version of this project off the ground, you'll need to set up a postgreSQL database instance.
+At the time of writing (DEC 2023), this can be done for free on a platform called [Aiven](https://aiven.io/), using their Digital Ocean hosted postgres service.

 Follow these steps to create your ElephantSQL instance and connect it to your django project.
-1. Create an account with ElephantSQL.
-I recommend using GitHub SSO for convenience.
+1. Create an account with Aiven.
-2. Create an instance on the Tiny Turtle plan (free tier), selecting whichever data center is closest to your users.
+2. Create an instance on whichever plan suits you best, selecting whichever data center is closest to your users.
-3. After creating your instance, click on it's name in the list of your instances to access the details.
+3. After creating your instance access the database's details.
 4. Copy the database URL to your clipboard.
 5. Back in your IDE, make sure you have a file called env.py in your root directory.
 Make sure env.py is also in your .gitignore file before pushing anything to GitHub!
 If you forget to do this, unauthorised people might be able to access your database from your GitHub repo.
 6. Import os at the top of the file, and set a secret key for django to use so that it can run securely.